not-sekiun/PyIris/README.md

   <img src="https://user-images.githubusercontent.com/32593795/34319106-163c3eac-e814-11e7-921c-9a9c73697bea.png" width="200" />
 </p>

-# Python-Iris(PyIris)
+# PyIris

-PyIris (the shortened name of Python-Iris), is a remote-access-toolkit used in order to gain access onto remote systems stealthily.
+PyIris also refered to as Python-Iris, is a remote-access-toolkit used in order to gain access onto remote systems stealthily.
 PyIris utilises cross-platform, reverse TCP payloads that can effectively evade modern antivirus, firewalls and user detection even after being compiled into executable files.